Review articles on this site earn small revenue from purchasing products through affiliate links.

 Purchase Guide: After trying out all CASIO, GARMIN, and EPSON, we found out the best solution for outdoor watches with GPS for each purpose [Part 1]

-4. OPERATING AND INTERFACE - Once you get used to the touch panel operation, everything else becomes a hassle
+4. Operability and Interface: Once you get used to touch panel operation, everything else becomes a hassle

-The first thing that stood out in this respect was the WSD-F20 with the "3 buttons + touch panel LCD".
-Of the three buttons on the right, the up and down buttons simply call up the main preset functions (by default, various sensor checks and map display), so virtually all operations are only used by the "menu call button" and the touch panel.
-Of course, this may give a different impression to people who are not used to touch screens, but in these days, there are many people who are used to the smartphone interface, it is sure to make this operation easier.
+The first thing that stood out in this regard was the WSD-F20 's simple operation with just three buttons and a touchscreen LCD.
+Of the three buttons grouped together on the right side, the up and down buttons only call up pre-set main functions (by default, they check various sensors and display maps), so essentially all operations are performed using just the middle menu call button and the touchscreen.
+Of course, this may not be the same for people who aren't used to touchscreens, but in these days when more people are accustomed to smartphone interfaces, this method of operation is sure to be easier.

-It's a bit slow if there's no memory left, but the operation is smooth and the touch panel is also very sensitive.
+It can be a bit slow if there isn't enough memory, but operation is smooth and the touch panel is sensitive

-On the other hand the fenix 5x and MZ-500 require a variety of use of five buttons placed on the left and right to invoke and set up many complex functions.
-In particular, it is difficult to intuitively perform each operation with Garmin, so you must first take your time to "memorize" the names of the functions, the location of the menus, and the respective operations.
-Personally, I find it difficult to do the quirky operation of "long-pressing the button" at various times.
-This is just a relative story.
+On the other hand the fenix 5x and MZ-500 require you to make various use of the five buttons located on the left and right sides to call up and set many complex functions.
+Garmin, in particular, makes it difficult to intuitively perform each operation, and you first have to spend time "memorizing" the names of functions, the locations of menus, and each operation.
+Personally, I find it tedious that you have to perform the habitual operation of "holding down a button" at various times.
+This is purely a relative opinion, though.

-The first hurdle is to get used to the buttons placed on the left and right.
+The first hurdle is getting used to operating the buttons located on the left and right

-The iconic operation was on the map screen.
-Let's compare them.
+The most notable example was the operation on the map screen.
+Let's compare them

-On the left is Garmin's map control.
-Scroll the map little by little using the middle and bottom left buttons.
-You can operate the Casio map on the right using either the touch panel or the button, making it much easier to operate.
+On the left is the Garmin map operation.
+The left middle and bottom left buttons scroll the map little by little.
+On the right is the Casio map operation, which can be done with either the touch panel or buttons, making it much easier to operate

-So this time, we compared three tests of a day hike where we started at a fully charged state at the same time, and repeated battery capacity at the finish line.
-There was no significant difference in trends in all three sessions, so the table below introduces the results of one of them: "Day-trip climbing at Mt.
-Tanigawa (around 6 hours of its journey), and frequently displaying maps and other things."
+So, this time, we did a day hike and started the test three times, starting from a fully charged state and checking the battery capacity at the finish line.
+There were no significant differences in the trends across the three tests, so the table below shows the results of one of the tests: a day hike to Mt.
+Tanigawa (approximately 6 hours long), with maps and other information frequently displayed

 Item nameCASIO PRO TREK Smart WSD-F20GARMIN fenix 5x SapphireEPSON Wristable GPS for Trek MZ-500

-Official Specifications7-9 hours (Accuracy priority, positioning per second, auto-off color display) Up to 20 hours (training mode + GPS mode + optical heart rate monitor)Approximately 46 hours (high accuracy mode, GPS per second positioning)
+Official specs7 to 9 hours (Accuracy priority, Positioning every second, Color display auto OFF) Up to 20 hours (training mode + GPS mode + optical heart rate monitor)Approximately 46 hours (High accuracy mode, GPS positioning every second)

-Battery capacity at finish36%63%More than 24 hours available
+Battery capacity at the finish line36%63%More than 24 hours

 remarks